snowykami/blog/en/posts/proj/liteyukibot.md

 The LiteyukiBot project has been running for {{Math.floor((new Date() - new Date("2021-10-05")) / (1000 * 60 * 60 * 24))}} days since it started on **Oct 5th, 2021**.
 Throughout this journey, I've learned a lot, gained technical expertise, made many friends, and received contributions from others.
 Collaborating with everyone has been an amazing experience.

-As Liteyuki expanded, we formed a small studio called [Liteyuki Studio](https://liteyuki.icu), a subsidiary of Xueying Workshop, dedicated to maintaining and developing open-source projects.
+As Liteyuki expanded, we formed a small studio called [Liteyuki Studio](https://liteyuki.icu), a subsidiary of Snowyfirefly Workshop, dedicated to maintaining and developing open-source projects.

 ## Other Information